Today I'm going to show you how to take truly legendary Moon photos...

 Mid-range tripod and head

 The Manfrotto 055XPRO3 is probably the best-selling tripod among advanced amateur photographers.
-It's good value for money and is a very robust aluminium tripod.
+It's good value for money and it's a very robust aluminium tripod.

 Although if you have a slightly bigger budget, you should invest in a carbon fiber tripod.
 They offer the same strength and stability as an aluminium tripod.
 But they're much lighter and your back will thank you for it.